Colleen Ferguson: First Lady of Washington (2025–present)

 Ferguson became the first lady of Washington when her husband, Bob Ferguson, took office as governor in 2025.
 Because she continues to work full-time, her public schedule as first lady is limited.
-She has emphasized education, global learning, and personal growth as areas of interest during her tenure.
+She has emphasised education, global learning, and personal growth as areas of interest during her tenure.
 Ferguson has also expressed her commitment to encouraging Washingtonians to explore beyond their comfort zones and approach new experiences with openness.

 Personal life

 Ferguson and her husband, Bob Ferguson, have been married for over 20 years.
 They are the parents of twins, Jack and Katie.
 Ferguson and her husband are Catholic.